aamiriqbal-07/Hospital-Batch-Processor/README.md

 A FastAPI-based system for bulk hospital processing with CSV upload, asynchronous background execution, and real-time progress tracking.

+#### PLEASE NOTE: All the below apis for this service are available at: https://hospital-batch-processor.onrender.com/
 ---

 ## **Features**